 firstname.lastname@example.org – email@example.com or even the most expensive MP in Kent –

 Something does not smell right to us, so we are continuing our investigation.
-In the meantime, we’ll leave you to draw your own conclusions about the sale of the land and £1.5 million pounds of taxpayers money being handed over to a convicted criminal.
+In the meantime, we’ll leave you to draw your own conclusions.
+Now the BNP Paribas report makes it clear the valuation for the land was £1.2 million so why pay £1.5 million pounds of taxpayers money and hand it over to a convicted criminal.

 We contacted Mr Kirby’s agents to discuss the above, but so far, come there a reply none.